Pashlikson/mantiplex/README.md

 - For ```Danylo Onchul```(Backend coder): create all base functions and take on myself database work.

-- Deadline: all must dane before 31 march.
+- Deadline: all must be done before 31 march.

 3. The site structure will oriented on this site: https://sites.google.com/view/my-ideas-for-command-project/%D0%B3%D0%BE%D0%BB%D0%BE%D0%B2%D0%BD%D0%B0-%D1%81%D1%82%D0%BE%D1%80%D1%96%D0%BD%D0%BA%D0%B0